Louis-Cagnion/Louis-Cagnion/README.md

 I'm a student at **42 School**, focused on building strong foundations in **algorithms, low-level programming, and Python**, with a growing interest in **Artificial Intelligence**.

-I value clean code, problem solving, and teamwork, and I’m currently prioritizing the completion of the 42 curriculum before starting personal AI projects.
+I value clean code, problem solving, and teamwork.

 ---

 ### 🔭 Currently Working On
-- Completing the 42 School core curriculum
-- Team-based projects with strong algorithmic focus
 - Improving my Python skills
+- Learning about Python AI environnement and libraries such as Pytoch, Numpy, Spyder, etc...

 ---